KordingLab/electroimg/simulation/README.md

 [all_index_amp_active, all_location_detections, index_location_amp_time] = ...
     Sim.simulation(initialization, swc_matrix, T, dt);
 ```
-Then the required matrix can be extracted by:
+Then the subtracks for a fixed length k can be extracted by:

 ```
 subtracks = Sim.subtracks(index_location_amp_time, k, 1);